f-campanini/space-industry/README.md

 # space-industry

-It is a web application based on Django and React
+It is a web application based on Django
 The backend use RabbitMQ and Celery workers to handle the periodic tasks

 Database is based on SQLite3 but can be replaced with postgresql or other